Executor fees are stipulated in the will or determined by probate court, and executors can also decline payment.

 Any payment you receive from serving as executor is subject to income tax, but you can decline payment

 An administrator who settles the estate when there is no will is still entitled to receive compensation

 Executors can be paid a flat fee, an hourly rate, or a percentage based on the gross value of the estate.
 When the fees are based on the estate value, they are usually tiered — like 4% of the first $100,000 of the estate, 3% of the next $100,000, and so on.
 The person who writes the will (testator) specifies how much the executor should be paid, and one method might be more common in a given state.
 Executors who go beyond the scope of normal duties (by performing "extraordinary duties," like handling business interests or litigation) are also typically entitled to get paid more.

-When someone fails to specify how much the executor should be paid or dies without a will, the court may determine how much the executor should be paid.
+When someone fails to specify how much the executor should be paid or dies without a will, the court may determine how much the executor, now called the administrator, should be paid.
 Here are a few examples of how executor compensation is generally calculated in different states.
 If you have more specific questions, like what’s countable in the value of the estate, you should consult with an estate attorney.